BrendelGroup/TSRchitect/INSTALL.md

 R CMD INSTALL TSRchitect
 ```

-Note that the `master` branch should be a stable version, possibly somewhat
+Note that the `main` branch should be a stable version, possibly somewhat
 ahead of the Biocondcutor version in case of minor edits or addtions.
 You may also see a `devel` branch, which would contain recently developed
 addtions that are not yet fully tested.